linode/docs/docs/linode-writers-guide.md

 *   Avoid 3rd-party PPAs and repositories.

-*   Unless there is a major advantage, use repositories over installation from source code.
+*   Unless there is a major advantage, use distro repositories rather than installing from source code.

 *   Use proper capitalization for software.
-For example, nginx is the software, NGINX is the company, and Nginx is only used at the start of a sentence or in title case.
+For example, nginx is the web server, NGINX Inc. is the company behind it, and Nginx would only be used to start a sentence, title or heading.

 ### Reasons Your Guide May Be Rejected